DCoupry/ChemDist_paper/README.md

-# ChemDist_paper
+# ChemDist_publication
-Code and material necessary for the reproduction of the results in the paper "Application of deep metric learning to molecular similarity".
+The code and data of the ChemDist Paper, sufficient for reproducing the results.